AA0100000101000001/Omnitrix/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/lkjPJR9iCuw/0.jpg)](https://www.youtube.com/watch?v=lkjPJR9iCuw)

 # Instructions
 This is a work in progress and the instructions to recreate this project will change.
-Support for more boards will be added.
+Support for more boards will be added

 For now you will need:
 ESP32 Development Board - NodeMCU-32S2 module